 You will not agree with every decision.
 That is fine.

 You are not responsible for getting others to work.
-Everyone is responsible for their own work, and the grade will reflect this, see syllabus.
+Everyone is responsible for their own work.
+Your Personal Contribution is worth 100% of your final grade.

-IOW, you contribute nothing, you Fail the class.
+IOW, if you contribute nothing, you Fail the class.

-If more than 2 weeks passed with no contributions from a teammate you should start the firing process.
+If more than 2 weeks passes with no contributions from a teammate you might want to start the firing process.
 It usually wakes people up.